 At Cornerstone, we are experts in property solutions.
 When water damage occurs, insurance companies and clean up crews are affected.
 The first question to ask is, how extensive is the damage?
 Moisture mapping is a way of visually representing the moisture levels in a property.
-This means everyone can clearly understand where the wet zone (damage) ends and the dry zone (undamaged) begins.
+This means you can clearly understand where the wet zone (damage) ends and the dry zone (undamaged) begins.

 So will I get a moisture map of my property?

 A moisture map can be presented as a paper map or a computer summary.
 It may also be marked on the material (usually walls or floor) in question, with chalk, pen, tape or another marking material.
 Making marks on your property ensure it’s clear where the wet zone ends and the dry zone begins.
 Depending on the damage it may be unsuitable to walk on the wet zone.
 In this case, having a visual boundary is useful.

 How is moisture measured?

 Moisture can be detected in a variety of ways.
 Some being more sophisticated than others (ever stepped on a soggy carpet?)
 The high tech tools are typically only used around the perimeter of the wet zone, to understand exactly where the wet zone and dry zone meet.
 These tools include infrared cameras and moisture meters.

 Why does this moisture map say my dry zone is damp too?

 All buildings have a certain level of naturally occurring moisture.
 If you’ve been given a printed moisture map, it may indicate this level as the moisture of the dry zone.
 It may also vary across the building, and again this can be completely normal.
 For example, picture a leisure centre.
 The sauna and swimming pool areas will be incredibly moist, without a leak, the changing room (with its showers) quite moist and reception less moist.